 What is Unemployment Insurance fraud?

-Committing senior unemployment insurance fraud (also known as UI fraud) is the act of collecting unemployment benefits based on false or unreported claims.
-If seniors commit unemployment benefits fraud, possible penalties may include prosecution, jail time and/or the loss of future UI eligibility.
+Committing unemployment insurance fraud (also known as UI fraud) is the act of collecting unemployment benefits based on false or unreported claims.
+Committing unemployment benefits fraud can result in prosecution, jail time and/or the loss of future UI eligibility.
 To avoid these unemployment insurance fraud penalties, seniors must follow their state’s specific application requirements, regardless of whether they are filing an initial claim, certifying for benefits or reopening an existing claim.
 To avoid the penalty for unemployment fraud, seniors must also remember to accurately report their gross wages for any week in which they wish to receive UI compensation.
 Additionally, seniors may report someone committing unemployment insurance fraud by contacting and filing a complaint through their local unemployment insurance agency.

 How to Handle Unemployment Benefit Overpayments